wi73a-praktisk-web/Hi-Fi_FE_Alexander_F/documentation.md

     Splitting routes and client-side code into seperate files 	[x][] Polishing 	                                                [x][]

-# Description of Fetching, Routing and Generally how the system is put togetehr
+# Description of Fetching, Routing and Generally how the system is put together

 This specific illustration describes the general data flow, rather than a sepcific route
 <img src="public/assets/img/SysIllu.png" alt="henter billede"/>